 Burkett said developers first came knocking on the city’s door in 2013, when Crestview Manor proposed the major renovations at what is now called Village at the Greene.
 Traditions of Beavercreek came knocking the following year with their plans.

-Construction is expected to begin soon on HarborChase of Beavercreek, at 4175 Indian Ripple Road.
+Construction has started on HarborChase of Beavercreek, at 4175 Indian Ripple Road.
 The owner and co-developer Confluent Development has not disclosed its investment to build the 122,000 square-foot retirement community, which will feature 64 assisted-living and 46 memory-care apartments.

 What makes Beavercreek so attractive?
 City officials point to the Mall at Fairfield Commons and The Greene Towne Center, the many choices of restaurants, community events and the Beavercreek Senior Center on Dayton-Xenia Road.